mesosphere/dcos-docs-site/pages/services/data-science-engine/1.0.0/security/index.md

 #include /services/include/service-account.tmpl

 # Create and assign permissions
-{{ model.techName }} Notebook allows launching Spark applications which require additional permissions for the authentication with Mesos master and launching of executors (worker tasks) on a cluster.
-Use the following `DCOS CLI` commands to rapidly provision the {{ model.techName }} service account with the required permissions.
-You can also provision the service account through the UI.
+In strict mode, any Spark applications launched by the {{ model.techName }} will require additional permissions for authenticating with Mesos.
+This includes the launching of executors (worker tasks) on the cluster.

+Use the following `DCOS CLI` commands to rapidly provision a service account with the required permissions:

 1. Grant the permissions and the allowed actions to the service account using the following commands.
 Some of these permissions may exist already.
 Run these commands with your service account name (`<service-account-id>`) specified: